ebingrav/avwiki/Suntamer_Quest.md

-This quest takes place within [Mountain Tunnels](:Category:Mountain_Tunnels "wikilink"), on [Eragora](:Category:Eragora "wikilink").
+This quest takes place within [Mountain Tunnels](:Category:Mountain_Tunnels.md "wikilink"), on [Eragora](:Category:Eragora.md "wikilink").
 A small yet powerful group is suggested to complete it.

 -   Upon arriving on Eragora proper, teleport to [Halfling Spy](Halfling_Spy "wikilink").
 From here you must reach